cmalven/vite-plugin-sass-glob-import/README.md

 # vite-plugin-sass-glob-import

-> Use glob syntax for imports in your main Sass or SCSS file.
+> Use glob syntax for @import or @use in your main Sass or SCSS file.

 ## Install